crvlh/Optical-Fiber-Macrobend-Sensor-Spectral-Data/README.md

 ## Citation

-If you use this data in your research, please cite the corresponding article:
+If you use this data in your research, please cite the corresponding article.

-Citation Here

 ## Contact